DangerCove/dangercove.com/privacy.markdown

 Please refer to the Paddle privacy statement for more information: <a href="https://paddle.com/privacy/">https://paddle.com/privacy/</a>.

+### DevMate

+We sometimes release apps outside of the various App Stores through DevMate.
+They provide the following services for Danger Cove products:

+- DevMate hosts apps that can be downloaded outside of the App Store.
+- DevMate gives us anonymous insight in how often apps are downloaded.
+- DevMate gives us anonymous insight in whether apps are launched more than once.
+- DevMate allows us to gather voluntary feedback provided through our apps.

+When providing feedback, DevMate collects the following information:

+- Your name.
+- Your email address.
+- Your feedback.
+- You can optionally provide an anonymous system profile.

+Please refer to the DevMate privacy statement for more information: <a href="https://devmate.com/policy/">https://devmate.com/policy/</a>.

 ### App Store

 Sales through the Mac App Store, or iOS App Store are processed by <a href="https://apple.com">Apple</a>.
 They provide the following services for Danger Cove products: